Birdwatching Fun Puzzle from Buffalo Games

 The Last Piece

-This 750 piece puzzle included a poster.
-The assembled puzzle is about 24″ wide and 18″ high.
-The pieces fit very well and the image quality on the pieces is good.
-The colors were great and the pieces are cut perfectly.
+This is a 1000 piece puzzle.
+It includes a very colorful poster.
+The assembled puzzle is about 30″ wide and 24″ high.
+The pieces are thick, fit well and the image quality on the pieces is good.
+The colors were great and bright.
+This puzzle was fun to assemble and even more fun to sit back and enjoy.

 See More Store and Shop-Themed Puzzles